archwisp/PHPEncryptData/README.md

 Every bit of review and feedback you're willing to provide is appreciated.
-If you see a major bug, efficiency improvement, or design decision that can be improved in a concrete way, please submit an issue.
-Simple.php is where everything happens and SimpleTest.php contains the unit tests.
+If you see a major bug, efficiency improvement, or design decision that can be improved in a concrete way, please submit an issue. src/Simple.php is where everything happens and tests/SimpleTest.php contains the unit tests.

 Thank you!